 Requests for CAT can be made in writing stating that the request is being made under PART 5 of the "Act".
-Applications can be made by completing the Inverclyde Council Request Form using the link below.
-All completed applications should be emailed to CommunityAssets@inverclyde.gov.uk
+Applications can be made by completing the Inverclyde Council Request Form.
+All completed applications should be emailed to CommunityAssets@inverclyde.gov.uk.